This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 In essence, Eid al-Fitr presents the faithful with the opportunity to thank God for having been granted the strength and conviction to complete the obligatory fast and obey His commandments during the holy month of Ramadan.
 By having done so, Muslims rejoice in returning to a state of fitra (innocence/purity), having been pardoned of all their transgressions, thus starting life anew.

-As we prepare to welcome the holiest of months, here are the dates, public holidays and observances for welcoming and celebrating Eid al-Fitr 2024 in the UAE.
+As we prepare to welcome the holiest of months, Wego has compiled the dates, public holidays and observances for welcoming and celebrating Eid al-Fitr 2025 in the UAE.

 Eid Mubarak!

-Determining the date of the Eid al-Fitr depends on the sighting of the crescent moon (a day after the new moon).
-As such, the process of determining the date of the Eid al-Fitr can only be performed under the cover of night.
+Determining the date of Eid al-Fitr depends on the sighting of the crescent moon (a day after the new moon).
+As such, the process can only be performed at night.
 Should the crescent moon not be spotted, Ramadan continues for another day.

-Eid al-Fitr in 2024 is expected to fall on Monday, April 8th or Tuesday, April 9th, subject to the sighting of the moon.
 In the Islamic calendar, Eid al-Fitr is observed on the 1st and 2nd day of Shawwal.
-Please note that dates may vary and are subject to change based on the sighting of the moon.
+Please note that dates may vary and are subject to change based on the moon’s sighting.

 Eid al-Fitr 2024 UAE holidays